schorlton/REUSE/README.md

 ## Searching the index
--Eliminate all reads or read pairs when 1 or more k-mers is found within the read
+-Eliminate all reads or read pairs when 1 or more reference k-mers are found within the read.
+Optionally, retain only those reads with matching k-mers.

 ### Usage:
 reuse filter [options] -x \<index\> -1 \<m1\> -2 \<m2\>
  ### Main arguments
 -x \<index\>
-The basename of the index for the reference dataset.
-This can either be generated with reuse-build (.db.gz) or with an alternative program for k-mer counting, such as Jellyfish, KAnalyze or others.
-K-mer count files in Jellyfish dump format/KAnalyze default output format (two column text file for both) may be compressed with gzip.
+The basename of the index for the reference dataset, generated with `reuse build`

  -1 \<m1\>
 Comma-separated list of files containing mate 1s (filename usually includes _1), e.g. -1 flyA_1.fq,flyB_1.fq.
 Sequences specified with this option must correspond file-for-file and read-for-read with those specified in <m2>.
 Reads may be a mix of different lengths.
 If - is specified, reuse will read the mate 1s from the “standard in” or “stdin” filehandle.
 Reads may be in FASTQ or FASTA format.